cosmos/sdk-tutorials/academy/2-main-concepts/migrations.md

 }
 ```

 `app.mm.RunMigrations` will call all the module's state migrations.
-Finally make sure your app calls this new function:
+Finally, make sure your app calls this new function:

 ```go
 ...